 Background and History

-Few coins are as easily recognizable as the 1943 Lincoln Cent, struck at the Philadelphia, Denver and San Francisco Mints in the midst of the Second World War.
+Few coins are as easily recognizable as the 1943 Lincoln Cent (Buy on eBay), struck at the Philadelphia, Denver and San Francisco Mints in the midst of the Second World War.
 Rather than the familiar copper which had been used for the United States one cent denomination since its introduction, these coins were struck in zinc plated steel.
 The new composition was utilized in order to save copper for the war effort and was selected after various experiments took place both at the Mint and by private companies.

 As early as July 1941 the Mint became aware of the growing shortage of copper due to America’s involvement in the War.
 With more than a billion cents struck at the three Mints that year, it was apparent that testing had to be done to find a suitable replacement for copper.
 Up to summer 1942 various forms of materials and forms of coins were proposed; among these were eccentric ideas such as paper coins (an idea soon abandoned as it was realized that the lifespan of coins made of paper was supposed to be very short) and coins with center holes (an idea actually proposed at various times in the 19th century but never introduced on regular coinage).
 When both the War department and the Bureau of the Mint could not come up with any reasonable ideas, external help was requested.